irdest/irdest/docs/developer/src/technical/irdest-core/api.md

 ## Storage

-Because libqaul already has a mechanism in place to encrypt data for a user at rest, this mechanism is exposed in the API to external services.
+Because irdest-core already has a mechanism in place to encrypt data for a user at rest, this mechanism is exposed in the API to external services.
 On one hand this API can be used to store additional metadata for a service, that is required to make it all work, or to